phreborn/MLCAF/Tutorial/PrepareNeuralNetworkModel.md

 ## Make it an observable in CAF

-The NN model (which in this case has a layout for the "Sequential API") can then be used by calling the expression
+The NN model (which in our case has a layout for the "Sequential API") can then be used by calling the expression
 ```
 lwtnnSeq(path/to/neural_net.json, {nameOfOutputNode})
 ```